bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 > The first significant cause of bias is confounding.
 It happens when the treatment and the outcome share a common cause.
 For example, let’s say that the treatment is education, and the outcome is income.
 It is hard to know the causal effect of education on wages because both share a common cause: intelligence.
 So we could argue that more educated people earn more money simply because they are more intelligent, not because they have more education.
 We need to close all backdoor paths between the treatment and the outcome to identify the causal effect.
 If we do so, the only effect that will be left is the direct effect T->Y. In our example, if we control for intelligence, that is, we compare people with the same level of intellect but different levels of education, the difference in the outcome will be only due to the difference in schooling since intelligence will be the same for everyone.
 To fix confounding bias, we need to control all common causes of the treatment and the outcome.

 *[Causal Inference for the Brave and True; Matheus Facure Alves (2022)](https://matheusfacure.github.io/python-causality-handbook/landing-page.html)*

+> Any correlation between ice cream sales and drownings must be due to both being influenced by the weather.
+When an apparent association between results can be explained by a common factor influencing both, this common cause is known as a confounder, or confounding variable.
+The simplest technique to deal with confounding variables is to examine the apparent relationship within each level of the confounder.
+This is known as adjustment, or stratification.
+Thus, for example, we could explore the relationship between drownings and ice cream sales on days with more or less the same temperature.
+This is known as Simpson’s paradox, which occurs when the apparent direction of an association is reversed by a confounder, requiring a complete change in the apparent information from the data.
+Statisticians delight in finding real-life examples of this, each reinforcing the caution required in interpreting observational data.
+However, it shows the insight gained by dividing data according to factors that may help explain observed associations.

+> In a randomized study, there should be no need for adjustment for confounding variables, since random allocation in theory ensures that all other factors not being studied are balanced between the groups.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What is Selection Bias?
 > Often, selection bias arises when we control for more variables than we should.
 It might be the case that the treatment and the potential outcome are marginally independent but become dependent once we condition on a collider.